dominik-juze-haus/Project-Lada/README.md

 - shows the temperature readings on the display

 Sybsystem turns off when
-- it's index is no longer selected
+- it's index is no longer selected (different page is selected)

 When subsystem turns off
 - sensor readings are disabled